Yamaha YDP-143 review

 his is a very good price/performance ratio.
 You get a lot of features with a classy style and some modern home-recording possibilities.
 The overall build quality is, as expected from Yamaha, great.
 No backing parts or silly looking corners.

 The only main flaw is the missing of an LCD-display, but this flatters the classical look of the Yamaha YDP-143.

 If you buy the piano you get the book “50 Greats for the Piano” which has many of the most well-known piano songs like “Für Elise” or some of Chopins Etüdes.

 You even get a bench with this piano (Depends on location).
 The bench has a form of leather style but isn’t as nice as many others.
-I recommend you to buy another piano bench which can be adjusted in high and has a more comfortable padding.
+I recommend you to buy another piano bench which can be adjusted in high and has more comfortable padding.
 But overall a really good offer.

 Conclusion of the Yamaha YDP-143 review

 This is one of the finest middle-class digital pianos from Yamaha.
-It’s a high-quality piano which focuses on the classical pianists.
+It’s a high-quality piano which focuses on classical pianists.
 A stylish and superb piano which fits into every practice room or living room.

 The technical features are a great combination of the already great sound.
-The Midi-recording is a nice feature which gives the piano modern feature with its classical style.
+The Midi-recording is a nice feature which gives the piano a modern feature with its classical style.